 During fiscal 2019, we completed critical innovation and advancement milestones around our core volumetric real time sonar technology.
 We have now introduced the world's first 5D and 6D series of volumetric imaging sonar technology.
-This new series of sonars are marketed under the brand name Echoscope PIPE® (an acronym for Parallel Intelligent Processing Engine).
+This new series of sonars are marketed under the brand name Echoscope PIPE[®] (an acronym for Parallel Intelligent Processing Engine).
 We believe our 5D and 6D series of sonars herald a significant leap forward in real time subsea imaging as this inventive capability allows a single sonar to provide different parts of the survey operations with multiple real time data sets (as opposed to one 3D dataset) for each part of the survey teams' requirements.

-The Differences between our standard Echoscope® sonar series and our newly launched Echoscope PIPE® series of sonars is set out below:
+A summary of some of the differences between our standard Echoscope® sonar series and our newly launched Echoscope PIPE® series of sonars are set out below:

-Description Current Echoscope ® PIPE ® Sonars Real Time Capability Yes, 4D Images Yes, 4D, 5D and 6D Angular Cover Dual Frequency 50°x50° and 24°x24° 54°x54° - 47°x47° and 32°x32° - 28°x28° Adaptive Frequency Capability No Yes Ping Rate Up to 20Hz Up to 40Hz Multiple Real Time 4D Images No, one single Real Time Image Capable of Multiple Real Time Images Number of Data Points per Single Ping Up to 16,386 Up to 40 million Number of Beams and Values per Beam 128x128x1 Value Up to 180 x 180 with up to 2,500 values (depending on viewing range) Multiple Sequential Configuration Files to capture data using different parameters No Capability Up to 10 Configuration sets for real time capture and display Full Time Series Raw Data Capture No Capability Capture of Raw Data Full Time Series Raw Data Offline Processing No Capability Capable of Raw Data Offline Processing Multiple Parallel Beamformed Data Output No Capability Capable of Multiple Parallel Beamformed Data Outputs Smart Ping Manager using Frequency, Field of View, Filtering in Real-Time No Capability Capable Adaptative Real Time Beamforming No Capability FFT BeamformingDynamic Co-efficient BeamformingSplit Aperture Beamformer
+Description Current Echoscope® PIPE [®] Sonars Real Time Capability Yes, 4D Images Yes, 4D, 5D and 6D Angular Cover Dual Frequency 50°x50° and 24°x24° $54^{\circ}x54^{\circ} - 47^{\circ}x47^{\circ}$ and $32^{\circ}x32^{\circ} - 28^{\circ}x28^{\circ}$ Adaptive Frequency Capability No Yes Ping Rate Up to 20Hz Up to 40Hz Multiple Real Time 4D Images No, one single Real Time Image Capable of Multiple Real Time Images Number of Data Points per Single Ping Up to 16,386 Up to 40 million Number of Beams and Values per Beam 128x128x1 Value Up to 180 x 180 with up to 2,500 values (depending on viewing range) Multiple Sequential Configuration Files to capture data using different parameters No Capability Up to 10 Configuration sets for real time capture and display Full Time Series Raw Data Capture No Capability Capture of Raw Data Full Time Series Raw Data Offline Processing No Capability Capable of Raw Data Offline Processing Multiple Parallel Beamformed Data Output No Capability Capable of Multiple Parallel Beamformed Data Outputs Smart Ping Manager using Frequency, Field of View, Filtering in Real-Time No Capability Capable Adaptative Real Time Beamforming No Capability Offers various methods of Beamforming the sonar data 8

-We believe that our Echoscope® technology will shepherd in the new generation of underwater real time 3D imaging sonar which will evolve into a real time information platform and gain market share through the increased adoption of real time 3D volumetric imaging sonar technology.
-Current competing imaging technologies such as the single beam, multibeam and scanning sonars are either 2D real time imaging sonars or 3D imaging sonars which are not capable of real time 3D imaging.
-The competing 3D technology, the multibeam, which is the current standard bearer in the market is a sonar for mapping only.
-The Echoscope® technology can not only map the seabed (and is superior to the multibeam for complex mapping and inspection of complex underwater structures) but can image in real time 3D moving objects underwater and therefore is the primary tool of choice for inspecting and monitoring in real time all types of underwater operations and the only choice in poor visibility conditions.
-In addition, the Echoscope® can also in many instances enable the user to monitor underwater operations from a surface vessel and in this way replace Remotely Operated Vehicles (ROVs) thus bringing considerable cost savings to our customers.
+We believe that our Echoscope[®] technology will shepherd in the new generation of underwater real time 3D imaging sonar which will evolve into a real time information platform and gain market share through the increased adoption of real time 3D volumetric imaging sonar technology.
+Current competing imaging technologies such as the single beam, multibeam and scanning sonars are either 2D real time imaging sonars or 3D imaging sonars which are not capable of real time 3D imaging, that is to generate a 3D image underwater of moving objects.
+The competing 3D technology, the multibeam, which is the current standard bearer in the market is a sonar for mapping of the seabed.
+The Echoscope[®] technology can not only map the seabed (and is superior to the multibeam for complex mapping and inspection of complex underwater structures) but can image in real time 3D moving objects underwater and therefore is the primary tool of choice for inspecting and monitoring in real time 3D all types of underwater operations and is the only choice in poor visibility conditions.
+In addition, the Echoscope[®] can also in many instances enable the user to monitor underwater operations from a surface vessel and in this way replace Remotely Operated Vehicles (ROVs) thus bringing considerable cost savings to our customers.